tonyfischetti/assertr/README.md

 `select` function to extract the columns to test the predicate function on.

 - `insist` - takes a data frame, a predicate-generating function, and an arbitrary number of columns.
-For each column, the the predicated-generating function is applied, returning a predicate.
+For each column, the the predicate-generating function is applied, returning a predicate.
 The predicate is then applied to every element of the columns selected, and will raise an error if it finds any violations.
 The reason for using a predicate-generating function to return a